SolarRepublic/wasm-secp256k1/README.md

  - Recovering public key
  - ECDH
  - Tweaking secret/public key via addition/multiplication
+ - Changing between compressed 33-byte and uncompressed 65-byte public key formats

 This module offers *substantially* greater security than pure JavaScript implementations of Secp256k1 due to the fact that JS runtimes simply make it impossible for JS developers to effectively mitigate side-channel attacks.
 Anyone who says otherwise doesn't know what they're talking about.

-In addition to zero-ing out private keys after use, the wrapper also randomizes the lib context every time a public key is computed or a message is signed.
+In addition to zero-ing out private keys after use, the wrapper also randomizes the lib context before every time a secret key is used.

 ### [Demo webapp](https://starshell.net/wasm-secp256k1/) and its [source](https://github.com/SolarRepublic/wasm-secp256k1/blob/main/src/demo/webapp.ts)